-Step 2: Understand Where You Are
+Step 2: Understand Your Starting Point

 Your Lifestyle Shapes Your Future

+In Step 1, you discovered how long-term improvements in diet quality may support both health and longevity.
 Now it’s time to understand your personal starting point.

 What You Will Discover

-Your current trajectory vs. your optimized potential
+• Your current life expectancy trajectory compared to your optimized potential

-Personalized targets to guide your 28-day reset
+• Your personalized targets designed to guide your 28-day reset

 Your Assessment